 As you know, Linux is case sensitive about file names, so if you’re looking for a file named

 Report.pdf, the command shown above will return no results.
-In that case you will need to use the
+So, you will need to use the

 -iname option instead of

--iname option runs a case insensitive search, so we can do this:
+-iname option runs a case insensitive search so that we can do this:

 find /home -type f -iname report.pdf

-This command will locate a file that has either of the following names:
+This command will locate a file with either of the following names:

 Find Files by Partial Name

-You can use filename meta-characters such as asterisk (
+You can use filename meta-characters such as an asterisk (

 *), but you should either put an escape character (

-\) in front of each of them or enclose them in quotes.
+\) in front of each or enclose them in quotes.